0age/HomeWork/README.md

 A **home address** is a dedicated account where a specific controller can deploy arbitrary contracts.
 Unlike a standard contract deployment, where the deployment address is determined by rigid factors like the nonce of the deployer or the contract's creation code, home address contract deployments relax the usual constraints and allow *any* contract to be deployed to a specific address.

-Each home address is tied to a specific **key**, or 32-byte identifier, that uniquely identifies it.
-Each key has a dedicated controller, an approved manager of the key with the exclusive right to deploy contracts to the corresponding home address.
-By default, each key is initially controlled by the account address matching the first twenty bytes of said key.
+Each home address is uniquely identified by a specific 32-byte **key**.
+Each key has a dedicated controller, an account with the exclusive right to deploy contracts to the corresponding home address.
+By default, each key is initially controlled by the account whose address matches the first twenty bytes of said key.
+Alternately, they can be derived using a full 32-byte salt for any submitting account.
 Control of keys can easily be transferred, either to other accounts and contracts, or to HomeWork itself by locking the home address and minting an NFT.

 HomeWork implements **ERC721**, and will take control of any home address without a deployed contract in exchange for a corresponding NFT.
 The owner of the NFT can then redeem it in order to gain control over deployment to the designated home address.
 There's no external issuer or anything, so each token must first be discovered and claimed by a valid submitter.